fantasydatapros/best-ball-data-bowl/README.md

 <img src="https://i.imgur.com/2mpLjzV.png">

-## Submission Guidelines
+# Submission Guidelines

 Before submitting your entry:
 * [Signup for the competition via the Google Forms signup link](https://docs.google.com/forms/d/e/1FAIpQLSeSK_A4Tn_Sw4gGD_Qc49-cOQPIbJtNIgp8JKpLKpWxjPsPow/viewform?usp=sf_link)

 Submission must be a Jupyter or R notebook, consisting of no more than 2000 words and 15 tables/figures.
-Submissions must utilize at the very least data from BBMIII (trhe `2021` folder under `data`), although you can also use outside datasets for NFL stats.
+Submissions must utilize at the very least data from BBMIII (the `2022` folder under `data`), although you can also use outside datasets for NFL stats.
 We prefer you use [nfl_data_py](https://github.com/cooperdff/nfl_data_py) if you're using Python, and [nflfastR](https://github.com/nflverse/nflfastR/) if you're using R.

 To submit your entry: